Six Wags Over Texas

 Babydoll Southdown Sheep

-This past season (2012) we celebrated our fourth year of breeding purebred Babydoll sheep.
-All of our sheep are registered with NABSSAR (North American Babydoll Southdown Sheep Association and Registry) and OEBR (Olde English Babydoll Registry).
+This season (2017) we celebrated our ninth year of breeding purebred Babydoll Southdown sheep.
+All of our sheep are registered with NABSSAR (North American Babydoll Southdown Sheep Association and Registry).
+Some are also registered with the OEBR (Olde English Babydoll Registry).

-In addition to Babydoll Southdown sheep, we are now the only registered Harlequin breeder in TX.
+In addition to Babydoll Southdown sheep, we were the first breeders of registered Harlequin sheep in TX.
 You can read more about both breeds under their pages shown to the right or from the top menu.

 As our registry NABSSAR says: "Start your day with a smile; own a Babydoll"